nospaceships/yaraka/README.md

 If you have any issues or feedback, or would like to discuss any requirements you may have, please [contact us][contact-us], as it will help us shape this project into a useful tool.

+The [yaraka blog][yaraka-blog] post on the NoSpaceships website provides an example of how to deploy and integrate yaraka with O365.

 This project is designed to be used in a production environment.
 [NoSpaceships][nospaceships] provides free support on a best-effort basis for